 (6) If a District’s application does not meet the application requirements:

-(a) The Department may agree to an extension of time, but no more than 60 days from the deadline for submission, for the District to correct the deficiencies; and
+(a) The Department may agree to an extension of time, but no more than sixty (60) days from the deadline for submission, for the District to correct the deficiencies; and

 (b) The Department may allow the District to continue to apply to the OSCIM Program even if the additional time extends beyond the application window.

-(7) If a District fails to make the corrections within the agreed upon time, the Department will cancel the District’s application and readjust the pre-election commitments made.
+(7) If a District fails to make the corrections within the agreed upon time, the Department shall cancel the District’s application and readjust the pre-election commitments made.

-(8) A District that submits an application for a Funding Cycle may withdraw the application no later than 60 days from the application deadline and be eligible to reapply for the next Funding Cycle.
+(8) A District that submits an application for a Funding Cycle may withdraw the application no later than sixty (60) days from the application deadline and be eligible to reapply for the next Funding Cycle.

-(9) A District that does not withdraw its application, may not apply to the OSCIM Program until the election for the Funding Cycle in which the District applied occurs.
+(9) A District that does not withdraw its application within sixty (60) days from the application deadline, may not apply to the OSCIM Program until the election for the Funding Cycle in which the District applied occurs.

 (10) The Department shall: